Scientific Name

 Description

-Orostachys iwarenge, also known as Orostachys malacophylla var. iwarenge, is an attractive ground cover that forms cone-shaped rosettes of fleshy lavender grey leaves.
-The rosettes grow up to 2 inches (5 cm) in diameter and spread by short stolons, forming a clump that can reach up to 1 inch (2.5 cm) tall and 18 inches (45 cm) wide.
+Orostachys malacophylla var. iwarenge, formerly known as Orostachys iwarenge, is an attractive ground cover that forms cone-shaped rosettes of fleshy, lavender-grey leaves.
+The rosettes can grow up to 2 inches (5 cm) in diameter and spread by short stolons, forming a clump that can reach a height of 1 inch (2.5 cm) tall and a diameter of 18 inches (45 cm).

-In late summer to early fall, the rosettes are topped with up to 6 inches (15 cm) tall towers jammed with tiny, yellow to creamy-white flowers.
+In late summer to early fall, the rosettes are topped with towers, up to 6 inches (15 cm) tall, jammed with tiny, yellow to creamy-white flowers.
 Each flowering rosette dies away but is unnoticed among the mass of smaller rosettes.

 Hardiness